Hashim-69/CLAUDE_MCP_TEST_REPO/README.md

 # CLAUDE_MCP_TEST_REPO

+This Repo was made by Claude Desktop using GitHub's MCP Server

 A test repository for understanding and setting up Claude MCP (Model Context Protocol) Servers.

 ## What is an MCP Server?